shesgottadevelopit/sans-static/readme.md

 - [ ] browserSync
 - [ ] fs
 - [ ] fs-extra ??
 Reason: Adds new functions to Node’s native file-system module (fs) and add promise support for the existing ones.
-- [ ] marked or markdown-in ??
+- [ ] marked or markdown-it ??
 Compile Markdown to HTML.
 - [ ] front-matter ??
 Extract meta data (front matter) from documents.